-Cuba was a Spanish colony until the Spanish–American War of 1898, when it was occupied by the United States.
+Cuba was a Spanish colony until the Spanish-American War of 1898, when it was occupied by the United States.
 It gained nominal independence as a de facto United States protectorate in 1902.
-Cuba struggled along, eventually, as a fragile republic until a coup in 1952 Fulgencio Batista became the dictator.
+Cuba struggled along, eventually, as a fragile republic until a coup in 1952, when Fulgencio Batista became the dictator.
 This oppressive and corrupt regime was ousted by the (eventual) communist movement, lead by Fidel Castro.
 Since 1965, the state has been governed by the Communist Party of Cuba.
 There have been strong links with the Soviet Union.
 These almost led to nuclear war, during the Cuban Missile Crisis of 1962.
 Trade with the USA is still banned, as a consequence, as is most travel between the two countries, though diplomatic relations were restored a few years ago.

 Havana, the capital of Cuba, is three cities in one: historic UNESCO listed Old Havana, affluent modern Vedado, and the newer suburban districts.
 We spend most of our time in the old town, with its narrow sixteenth century streets, Spanish squares, pastel houses, churches, imposing cathedral and mid twentieth century vibe.
 The fascinating Museum of the Revolution is also here, with its tanks and aeroplanes.
 They’ve even got Che Guevara’s blood stained clothes.